-In the current report, the Clerk has 60 active employees and eight retired employees who are considered participants in the plan for purposes of computing the OPEB obligation.
-The Clerk's portion of the OPEB obligation totaled \$877,687 as of September 30, 2016.
+Currently, the Clerk has 60 active employees and seven retired employees who are considered participants in the plan for purposes of computing the OPEB obligation.
+The Clerk's portion of the OPEB obligation at September 30, 2018, totaled \$2,164,637.
 This liability will be included in long-term liabilities in the County-wide financial statements.
 Details of the annual cost, the accrued obligation, and the other required disclosures can be found in the County-wide annual financial report.